MileHacker Logo

 Hiking & Walking Trails

 Bruce Trail: Canada's oldest and longest marked footpath, extending through Hamilton along the Niagara Escarpment, for extensive hiking with different difficulty.
-Waterfront Trail: This scenic, paved trail stretches along Lake Ontario, presenting pleasant walks with views of the harbor and lake.
+Waterfront Trail: This scenic, paved trail stretches along Lake Ontario, presenting pleasant ambles with views of the harbor and lake.
 Conservation Areas: Dundas Valley Conservation Area and Spencer Gorge/Webster's Falls Conservation Area feature designated walking paths and trails.
 Escarpment Stairs: Challenge yourself on the numerous sets of public stairs linking the lower city to the mountain.

 Cycling Routes & Rentals